UniversalDependencies/docs/_cs-dep/parataxis.md

 shortdef: 'parataxis'
 ---

-The parataxis relation (from Greek for "place side by side") is a relation between a word (often the main predicate of a sentence) and other elements, such as a sentential parenthetical or a clause after a “:” or a “;”, placed side by side without any explicit
+The parataxis relation (from Greek for “place side by side”) is a relation between a word (often the main predicate of a sentence) and other elements, such as a sentential parenthetical or a clause after a “:” or a “;”, placed side by side without any explicit